Shabi-x/tdesign-common/docs/web/api/tag-input.en-US.md

 Use `excessTagsDisplayType` to control the rendering method when the tag exceeds:Horizontal scroll display and line-feed display.
 The default is line-feed display.

 {{ excess }}

+### Maximum Number of Rows When Tags Exceed Limit

+Use `maxRows` to control the maximum number of rows when tags exceed the limit.
+A scrollbar will appear when the number of rows exceeds this limit.
+By default, there is no limit.

+{{ max-row }}

 ### Tag input box with limited number